-- 1. Earning one F in a semester while on probation. - 2.
-Earning two F's in any one semester regardless of previous record. - 3.
-At any time accumulating three F's or U's regardless of GPA. - 4.
+- 1. Earning one "F" in a semester while on probation; - 2.
+Earning two "F's" in any one semester regardless of previous record; - 3.
+At any time accumulating three "F's" regardless of GPA; or - 4.
 If their cumulative GPA is at such a low level that raising it to the required 2.000 to be eligible for certificate completion within the program credit limit (18-credits) becomes mathematically impossible (see Academic Overload policy).
 Termination for this reason is considered final and not open to appeal. - 5.
 If they are unable to complete program requirements with acceptable grades upon having repeated a course once (see Repeating a Course policy).
 Termination for this reason is considered final and not open to appeal. - 6.
 Student is unable to complete program guidelines within the time limit for certificate completion.